elasticio/elasticio.github.io/content/_guides/general-troubleshooting-guide.md

 5\.
 Indicate if this is a blocker for your work and the deadline for the solution or the workaround to be in the place.

 ## Examples
+Stay tuned, we will come up with some beneficial examples soon!